Spa-at-Home: Recipes for Puffy Eyes and Dark Circle Remedies

 - 5 drops almond oil

 - 3 slices ripe avocado

-Blend almond oil into avocado, smear around eyes.
-Rest 5 minutes.
+Blend almond oil into avocado, and smear around eyes.
+Then, rest for 5 minutes.
 Rinse with cool water.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.